sweetrpg/library-objects/README.md

     * `value`: *String*.
 The value of the property.
     * `volume`: *Volume*.
 The volume associated with the property.
     * [Audit fields](https://github.com/sweetrpg/design/blob/master/README.md#audit).

+## Documentation

+Documentation for this package can be found [here](https://sweetrpg.github.io/library-model).